-Plant Quarantine Phytosanitary Requirements: Ministry of Agriculture and Land Reclamation Decree 562 (September 2019) establishes the role and responsibilities of the National Plant Protection Organization (NPPO) in accordance with international agreements.
+Plant Quarantine Phytosanitary Requirements: The Ministry of Agriculture and Land Reclamation Decree 562 (September 2019) established the role and responsibilities of the National Plant Protection Organization (NPPO) in accordance with international agreements.
 The regulation requires that exports to Egypt adhere to plant quarantine phytosanitary requirements specified in the import permit.
 All plant and plant products shipped to Egypt must be accompanied by a phytosanitary certificate.
-Egypt requires that all phytosanitary certificates reference the import permit corresponding to the shipment (see GAIN-EGYPT (EG2019-0018) - EGYPT - New Plant Quarantine Requirements, Ministerial Decree 562 (2019) (for accessing this report see note on page 23).
+Egypt requires that all phytosanitary certificates reference the import permit corresponding to the shipment.
+(See: GAIN-EGYPT (EG2019-0018) - EGYPT - New Plant Quarantine Requirements, Ministerial Decree 562 (2019)

 Facility Registration: Decree 43 (2016) requires that exporters of specific retail products register with the GOEIC prior to shipment.
 This measure only applies to a specific list of products packaged for the retail market.
-Most U.S. food exporters can meet the registration requirements; however, exporters are encouraged to work closely with their Egyptian importers to successfully register.
+Most U.S. food exporters can meet the registration requirements; however, exporters are encouraged to work closely with their Egyptian importers to register.

-Food Import Licensing: On August 11, 2020, Egypt's National Food Safety Authority (NFSA) released Decision No. 6/2020 - Rules Regulating Food Import Licensing, made effective on August 12, 2020.
+Food Import Licensing: On August 11, 2020, NFSA released Decision No. 6/2020 - Rules Regulating Food Import Licensing, which became effective on August 12, 2020.
 The decision specifies the rules related to the licensing of Egyptian food importers and food establishments importing food and food products.
 The decision permits the import of food and food products subject to the importer receiving a food importer license from NFSA.
 However, details of how this decision will be implemented are still being established.

-The National Food Safety Authority shall establish a white list of qualified food importers among those licensed to import who will benefit from facilitated clearance protocols for imported food consignments, resulting in the reduction of the customs hold period, and the application of reduced sampling frequencies (less than 100 percent) to these consignments.
-(See GAIN-EGYPT (EG2020-0044) Egypt's National Food Safety Authority Decision No 6-2020 - Rules Regulating Food Import Licensing)
+The National Food Safety Authority established a whitelist of qualified food importers among those licensed to import who will benefit from facilitated clearance protocols for imported food consignments, resulting in the reduction of the customs hold period, and the application of reduced sampling frequencies (less than 100 percent) to these consignments.
+(See: GAIN-EGYPT (EG2020-0044) Egypt's National Food Safety Authority Decision No 6-2020 - Rules Regulating Food Import Licensing)

-Registration Procedures for Food Safety Management Systems: On February 20, 2020, Egypt's National Food Safety Authority (NFSA) released Decisions Nos.
-5/2019, 1/2020, and 2/2020, made effective the day following their publication.
+Registration Procedures for Food Safety Management Systems: On February 20, 2020, NFSA released Decisions Nos.
+5/2019, 1/2020, and 2/2020.
 Decision No. 5/2019, regulates the registration procedures for international certification companies that provide assessment and certification of food safety management systems.
-Decision No. 1/2020, provides the technical rules for issuing food export validity certificates.
-Decision No. 2/2020, regulates the registration entities and certification companies that will issue inspection and conformity certificates for imported food consignments into Egypt.
-(See- GAIN EGYPT (EG2020 -0021) Egypt's National Food Safety Authority Issues Registration Procedures for Food Safety Management Systems).
+Decision No. 1/2020 provides the technical rules for issuing food export validity certificates.
+Decision No. 2/2020 regulates the registration entities and certification companies that will issue inspection and conformity certificates for imported food consignments into Egypt.
+(See: GAIN-EGYPT (EG2020 -0021) Egypt's National Food Safety Authority Issues Registration Procedures for Food Safety Management Systems).

-The National Food Safety Authority is to establish a registry of companies authorized to issue export validity certificates (i.e., certificates of conformity).
-Companies must meet specific requirements in order to be listed on NFSA's registry.
-Food product imports into Egypt, certified by registered third-party pre-shipment inspection companies, will count with export validity certificates that meet the requirements of the National Food Safety Authority (see Table 3).
-A sanctions regime is established to address faulty and or erroneous certification, for those food products imported found to be in non-compliance with Egyptian food safety standards.
+The National Food Safety Authority establishes a registry of companies authorized to issue export validity certificates (i.e., certificates of conformity).
+Companies must meet specific requirements to be listed on NFSA's registry.
+Food product imports into Egypt, and certified by registered third-party preshipment inspection companies will be included in export validity certificates that meet the requirements of the National Food Safety Authority (see Table 3).
+A sanctions regime was established to address faulty and or erroneous certification for those food products imported and found to be non-compliant with Egyptian food safety standards.